hiro-9999/blog/Books_/books/科学/books/Project Management Handbook.md

 ●        Does anyone have any questions?
 ●        Does anyone have any confusion?”

+# DevOps

+“An essential element of DevOps is that there’s a change in culture.
+It's not necessarily about the tools.
+DevOps emphasizes people and culture .
+It seeks to improve collaboration between operations and development teams.
+DevOps implementations utilize technology, especially automation tools.”

 抜粋:: Academy, Tech  “Project Management Handbook: An Introduction to Scrum, Agile and DevOps for Absolute Beginners”。 Apple Books